manoharahk/TizenRT/os/tools/README.txt

 zipme.sh
 --------

-  I use this script to create the tinyara-xx.yy.tar.gz tarballs for release on SourceForge.
+  I use this script to create the tizenrt-xx.yy.tar.gz tarballs for release on SourceForge.
 It is handy because it also does the kind of clean that you need to do to make a clean code release.